paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 | Zoom H4N Pro <br> [Link](https://zoomcorp.com/en/jp/handy-recorders/handheld-recorders/h4n-pro/){:target="_blank"}       | 44.1/48/96kHz, 16/24bit WAV; internal X/Y stereo mic, 2 XLR external mic inputs *(with phantom power)*, 3.5mm mic input, powered by 2 AA batteries or USB, records to SD/SDHC cards |

 #### Portable cassette players
 To be able to digitise a tape, you need to find a playback device.
 These are increasingly becoming harder to source.
 If you are not able to purchase a professional tape machine, some smaller, less-expensive portable models may be used.
-Be aware, you may not get the same quality, especialy as you will not be able to adjust the azimuth on these smaller units.
+Be aware, you will not get the same quality using these devices.

 Pictured below ia a **Panasonic RQ-2102 Slim Line** shoe-box style tape player connected to a Zoom H4N Pro (cable configueation: 3.5mm headphone jack output from the Panasonic to an input mic of the Zoom H4N Pro using a 6.35mm phone adapter).
 The Zoom is then attached to a laptop via the Audio I/F USB option.
 Recording was done using Wavepad software.
 This configuration with the Zoom only allows a 44.1kHz or 48kHz sampling rate.